AsbestosSoup-dev/vehicle-data-scraper/README.md

 - Gather comprehensive vehicle information, including:
   - Make, model, and year
   - Price
-  - Horsepower, torque, and mileage
+  - Horsepower, torque, weight
   - Fuel type, transmission, body type
-  - (Potentially more fields like weight)
+  - (Potentially more fields)
 - Store data in a database for easy querying and analysis.
 - Provide insights and statistics, such as average prices, popular models, and performance trends.